 Seeing that Dog was lost, Frog took it upon himself to go to God and tell him that Man did not want to live again.
 If Man were to be reborn, thought Frog, he would soon muddy the rivers and destroy the birthplaces of frogs.

 Dog finally arrived to tell God Man’s message.
 Leaning low, he crooned Man’s need for rebirth in the song of his howl.
 God was touched by the devotion of Dog for Man.

 But God granted the frog’s wish, because he got there first.Mignola, Mike – Hellboy – Seed of Destruction

 I’ve been unable to determine if this is an authentic story.
-However, on Oxford Reference (which is a digital compilation of Oxford University Press’s Dictionaries, Companions, and Encyclopedias), I found a very similar African myth called Arebati, The Toad, and Death.
+However, on Oxford Reference (a digital compilation of Oxford University Press’s Dictionaries, Companions, and Encyclopedias), I found a similar African myth called Arebati, The Toad, and Death.

 Arebati is a god of creation of the Efé people of the Democratic Republic of the Congo.
 Although this tale describes a frog and a toad, it highlights a similar story of potential rebirth, ultimately resulting in human death.
 Due to the similarities, I decided to include both of these stories in this article.

 Here’s another pop culture reference involving Frogs, at least parts of them.
 You may recall the witches’ brew scene in Shakespeare’s Macbeth.
 If not, here’s a small excerpt of it.

 Fillet of a fenny snake,William Shakespeare – Macbeth

 Like a hell-broth boil and bubble.

 You may hear this quoted during Halloween or Samhain, but the truth is, many of these sayings were nicknames for popular flowers or plants.